SuzetteSon/recipe-maker/recipe-maker/README.md

 This app was inspired by my love of cooking/baking, and messy ways of referencing recipes.
 I created a simple and easy app to create and store recipes.

-This is a React application with a mongoDB server.
+This is a React application.
+Checkout the React-and-mongo branch for the version with a back-end.

 ## How to run the application